waffle-iron/Market-Data/README.md

 3. Run `vagrant up` within the project's root directory
 4. Run `vagrant provision` to run the provision script again **ONLY** if you have modified it
 5. Follow the commands printed out by the provision script
+6. Install argon2 using the following steps found here: https://www.npmjs.com/package/argon2#before-installing
-6. Run `npm start` to get the Node server running whilst connected to the PostgreSQL database
+7. Run `npm start` to get the Node server running whilst connected to the PostgreSQL database
-7. Hack the planet
+8. Hack the planet

 ## Recommended Development Tools